krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

                      The key data in the database will not be changed.

               **-rev**
                      dumps in reverse order.
-This may recover principals that do not dump normally, in cases where database corruption has occured.
+This may recover principals that do not dump normally, in cases where database corruption has occurred.

               **-recurse**
                      causes the dump to walk the database recursively (btree only).
-This may recover principals that do not dump normally, in cases where database corruption has occured.
+This may recover principals that do not dump normally, in cases where database corruption has occurred.
                      In  cases  of such corruption, this option will probably retrieve more principals than the *-rev* option will.

 .. _kdb5_util_dump_end: